Stories are vital to every part of Scotland. Our stories reflect who we are and shape how others see us.

 Year of Stories 2022 events

-The Open Events programme will be complemented by the Community Stories programme that will spotlight the unique stories that matter to Scotland’s local communities.
+The Open Events programme is complemented by the Community Stories programme that will spotlight the unique stories that matter to Scotland’s local communities.
 The fund is being delivered in partnership between VisitScotland and Museums Galleries Scotland with support from National Lottery Heritage Fund, thanks to National Lottery players.
-Applications for the first round of funding close on 1 October 2021 and a second round of funding will open 24 January 2022.
+Applications for funding have now closed.

 The Year of Stories 2022 Partner Events Programme is open for applications.
 This is a free, non-funded opportunity to align your event with the theme and benefit from potential inclusion in our promotional activity.